Marfa Modern: Artistic Interiors of the West Texas High Desert

 Extraordinary building costs mean that Marfa dwellers embrace a culture of frontier ingenuity and freedom from excess—salvaged metal signs become sliding doors and lengths of pipe become lighting fixtures, industrial warehouses are redesigned after the area’s white-cube galleries to create space for private or personally created art collections, and other materials are suggested by the land itself: walls are made of adobe bricks or rammed earth to form sculptural courtyards, or, in one remarkable instance, a mix of mud and brick plastered with local soils, cactus mucilage, horse manure, and straw.

 Helen Thompson is a nationally known writer whose areas of specialty include interior design, architecture, and food.
-She was formerly a food writer and editor for Texas Monthly magazine and the Texas city editor for Metropolitan Home magazine.
 She has also written and produced articles for Architectural Digest, Dwell, Elle Decor, House Beautiful, Martha Stewart Living, Traditional Home, Veranda, and many other magazines.
 She is the author of The Big Texas Steakhouse Cookbook and The Mansion on Turtle Creek Cookbook.

 Casey Dunn is an Austin-based architectural and landscape photographer whose work has appeared in Architectural Digest, Architectural Record, Dwell, Interior Design magazine, the New York Times Magazine, and Paper City.